-19. Although I am free from all, I make myself the slave of all so that I might gain the more.
+19. Although I am free from all, I make myself a slave to all so that I might gain the more.

 20. To the Jews, I became like a Jew, that I might gain the Jews; to those under the law, as under the law, that I might gain those under the law;

 22. To the weak, I became like the weak, that I might gain the weak; I am made all things to all people, that I might by all means save some.